 Law Enforcement Officers Safety Act of 2004 (LEOSA)

-The OIG may issue LEOSA credentials to employees or former employees that:
+The OIG may issue LEOSA credentials to employees or former employees who:

-Separate or retire from the agency as a law enforcement officer in good standing; and
+- Separate or retire from the agency as a law enforcement officer in good standing;

-Serve an aggregate of 10 years as a law enforcement officer at any agency; or separate due to a service-connected disability, as the agency determines, after completing any applicable probationary period; and
+- Serve an aggregate of 10 years as a law enforcement officer at any agency; or separate due to a service-connected disability, as the agency determines, after completing any applicable probationary period;

-Click below for further information on OIGs LEOSA policy, application package and filing instructions.
+Click below for further information on the OIG's LEOSA policy, application package and filing instructions.